-Are you tired of getting sick?
+Are you tired of catching a cold or flu?
 Catching whatever “bug” is going around can seriously derail you, whether that means slogging through your workday with a terrible sinus headache or having to miss important family gatherings because you’re stuck in bed.

-Fortunately, there are many effective ways to boost your immune system naturally, which will help prevent you from getting sick.
+Fortunately, there are many effective ways to boost your immune system naturally, which will help prevent you from catching cold and flu viruses.
 This is especially important during the winter months when the flu and severe colds run rampant.

-Below, I have described how a strong immune system prevents illness.
-I have also compiled a detailed list of easy ways to boost your immune system on a daily basis.
-When you incorporate these strategies into your routine, you’ll be taking effective measures to decrease the risk of illness.
+Below, I have described how a strong immune system prevents cold and flu viruses.
+I have also compiled a detailed list of easy ways to boost your immune system on a daily basis, which will help protect you from the cold and flu viruses.
+When you incorporate these strategies into your routine, you’ll be taking effective measures to decrease the risk of getting sick.

 How Does the Immune System Work?